4/26/2026: Amicalola Falls State Park & AT Southern Terminus at Springer Mountain to Dicks Creek Gap, GA (Mile 0-69)

 As I took a deep breath and inhaled the humid air surrounded by the thick green forest, I thanked the Earth for the life I have and thought how incredible to live on this beautiful planet!
 With that, I took my first step into the woods, to Mount Katahdin, 2,200 miles ahead.

-After hiking the first 8.8 miles, I arrived at Springer Mountain, mile 0 of the Appalachian Trail
+After hiking the first 8.8 miles, I arrived at Springer Mountain, at mile 0 of the Appalachian Trail

 Downtrees are one of the most dangerous hazards on the trail.
 I won’t go without noticing trail crews who work hard to clear them and keep the trail safe.
+Thank you!!

 I was excited to see a salamander crossing the trail.
-I watched and saw it crawled back into a hole in the ground.
+I watched and saw it crawl back into a hole in the ground.
 Now I know who lives in the small holes on the side of the trail!

 This white blaze marks the AT all the way to Mount Katahdin in Maine